1981 Major League Baseball postseason: (E2) Montreal Expos vs. (W1) Los Angeles Dodgers

 This was the first NLCS since 1969 to not feature the Pittsburgh Pirates, Philadelphia Phillies, or Cincinnati Reds.

 This was the first postseason meeting between the Dodgers and Expos.
 The Dodgers narrowly defeated the Expos in five games, returning to the World Series for the fourth time in eight years.

 Burt Hooton pitched seven innings of shutout ball as the Dodgers took Game 1.
 Game 2 was a pitchers’ duel between Montreal’s Ray Burris and Los Angeles’ Fernando Valenzuela which was won by the former as Burris pitched a complete game shutout in an Expos victory in Game 2 to even the series headed to Montreal.
 In the first LCS game played in Canada, Steve Rogers pitched another complete game and a three-run homer from Jerry White in the bottom of the sixth secured an Expos victory in Game 3, now one win away from the World Series.
 However, it would be the Expos’ last playoff victory in Quebec.
 Hooton once again stymied the Expos’ offense in Game 4 as the Dodgers prevailed in a blowout win to force a decisive fifth game.
 In Game 5, Valenzuela would redeem himself on the mound as he pitched eight solid innings, only surrendering one run.
 With the game tied after eight, Expos manager Jim Fanning made the decision to retire Burris after eight innings and put in Rogers on relief duty on two-days rest.
 However, this decision proved to be fatal for the Expos.
 With two out in the top of the ninth, Rogers surrendered a go-ahead solo homer to Rick Monday that put the Dodgers in the lead for good, effectively securing the pennant in what became known as "Blue Monday" in Expos’ lore.
 Game 5 was the last postseason game ever played at Olympic Stadium.

-This would be the last appearance in the NLCS by the Expos/Nationals franchise until 2019, where they swept the St. Louis Cardinals en route to the franchise's first World Series title.
+This would be the last appearance in the NLCS by the Expos/Nationals franchise until 2019, where they swept the St. Louis Cardinals en route to the franchise's first World Series title (the Nationals also defeated the Dodgers in the NLDS during their World Series run that year).

-The Dodgers would return to the NLCS in 1983 and 1985, but lost both to the Philadelphia Phillies and St. Louis Cardinals respectively.
-They would win their next pennant in 1988 against the New York Mets in seven games en route to another World Series title.
+The Dodgers would return to the NLCS two years later, but fell to the Philadelphia Phillies in four games.
+They would win their next pennant in 1988 over the New York Mets in seven games en route to another World Series title.